Considering attending medical school in Colorado? Read on to learn more about Colorado schools and what you need to apply!

-Despite having a rapidly rising population of around 5.7 million people, Colorado only currently contains two medical schools.
-Both offer unique experiences in terms of their locations, curriculums, and post-degree employment opportunities.
+Despite a rapidly rising population, Colorado only has two medical schools.
+Both offer unique experiences regarding their locations, curriculums, and post-degree employment opportunities.

-This article will explore the mission of each of these schools, the requirements to get into them, and tips on how to get accepted into Medical Schools in Colorado.
+We’ll explore admissions requirements, mission statements, and tips on how to get accepted into medical schools in Colorado.

 According to the committee, demonstrable knowledge and competency in the following areas of study are essential for a competitive application: